derickr/php-community-health/RFC.rst

 For example, merely speaking at a conference about PHP is not enough to be "representing the project".
 However, when speaking about the project itself (meaning internals functions, etc), while the talk is occurring the Code of Conduct shall apply.

-This does not intend to limit the Code of Conduct applicability to only during a talk, however any violation that happens at a conference shall be assumed to **not** be representing the project unless there is significant and obvious evidence to the contrary.
+This is not intended to limit the applicability of the Code of Conduct solely to the duration of the talk, however any violation that happens at a conference shall be assumed to **not** be representing the project unless there is significant and obvious evidence to the contrary.

 === Activities on a social network ===